mesosphere/dcos-docs-site/pages/ksphere/kubeflow/1.0.1-0.3.1/tutorials/metadata/index.md

 ---

 <p class="message--note"><strong>NOTE: </strong>All tutorials are available in Jupyter Notebook format.
 To download
-the tutorials run `curl -L https://downloads.mesosphere.io/kudo-kubeflow/d2iq-tutorials-1.0.1-0.3.1.tar.gz | tar xz` from a Jupyter Notebook Terminal running in your KUDO Kubeflow installation.
+the tutorials run
+<code>curl -L https://downloads.mesosphere.io/kudo-kubeflow/d2iq-tutorials-1.0.1-0.3.1.tar.gz | tar xz</code>
+from a Jupyter Notebook Terminal running in your KUDO Kubeflow installation.
 </p>

-<p class="message--warning"><strong>WARNING: </strong>Please note that these notebook tutorials have been built for and
+<p class="message--note"><strong>NOTE: </strong>Please note that these notebook tutorials have been built for and
 tested on D2iQ's KUDO for Kubeflow.
 Without the requisite Kubernetes operators and custom Docker images, these notebook will likely not work.</p>

 # Metadata SDK

 ## Introduction